Assurance - A Commitment to Informed Care

 The noblest pleasure of all is the joy of understanding - Leonardo da Vinci

 After my retirement in September many of my patients asked me what's next?
 What are you going to do?
 Relax, travel, play golf, spend more time with your family and grandkids!
 Most likely all of the above.
 But I have another act coming because my profession as a physician still remains a large part of who I am.
+As a physician consultant I have always been involved in panels as an advisor on quality assurance and standards of care and I want to extend my influence in that direction.

-One of my post-retirement projects involves my patients and my commitment to informed care.
+One of my projects involves my commitment to informed care.
 As health care's digital front door widens and more patients are confronted with disparate information it becomes more difficult for patients to understand the reasons and options for care.
 To make decisions with certainty and confidence when often times the current health care system looks to automate diagnosis and management leaving many patients uncertain and confused.

 My purpose is to review common conditions of the foot, ankle and lower extremity patients most often present with and discuss informed decision making to improve patient certainty in understanding their options for treatment as they seek care with confidence.
 It is not meant to take the place of a provider encounter but to give you as a patient a level of understanding to make that encounter more useful and productive as needed.